Taste of the Wild vs. Blue Wilderness: Who Wins? [2025] - iHeartDogs.com

 Considerations and Takeaways

 Both brands have had recalls but for different reasons.
 While Taste of the Wild‘s recalls have been fewer, their inclusion in the FDA’s DCM investigation list may be a concern for some pet owners.
-On the other hand, Blue Wilderness has had more recalls but none since 2017, and their issues varied from labeling errors to the presence of non-approved substances.
+On the other hand, Blue Wilderness has had more recalls but none since 2017, and their issues have varied from labeling errors to the presence of non-approved substances.

 The lawsuits against both brands are primarily linked to the quality and safety of ingredients.
 For Taste of the Wild, the pending lawsuit regarding the presence of pesticides and heavy metals raises flags but remains unproven.
-Blue Wilderness has settled a lawsuit regarding misleading advertising but continues to be a popular choice among pet owners.
+Blue Wilderness has settled a lawsuit regarding misleading advertising, but continues to be a popular choice among pet owners.

 Compare Pricing & Discounts: Taste of the Wild vs. Blue Wilderness